FoxinTale/MarsExplorer-VRC-Worlds/readme.md

 Open the project and wait for everything to compile / download.
 Once done, download this repository and go into the world folder  of your choice.
 Drag and drop all the contents to the assets window in Unity.
 Wait for it to import (shouldn't take long).

 Now, import the latest release of [Sacc Flight and Vehicles](https://github.com/Sacchan-VRC/SaccFlightAndVehicles) into the window, as its assets are used.
-Once that is done, open the scene folder and drag the item in there to the heirarchy panel (default on the left side) within Unity. right click the "untitled scene" and select "unload scene".
+Once that is done, open the scene folder and drag the item in there to the heirarchy panel (default on the left side) within Unity. right click the "untitled" and select "unload scene".
 And that's it.

 Note, that you can build and est these worlds all you want, but will probably encounter issues trying to upload if VRC's SDK is being incompetent.